Mo3bdlaa/Udacity-Cloud-Dev-Monolith-to-Microservices-Final-Project/screenshots/README.md

 ```bash
 kubectl describe hpa
 ```
-* To verify that you have set up logging with a backend application
+* To verify that you have set up logging with a backend application [ADDED]
 ```bash
 kubectl logs {pod_name}
 ```